-Evangeline Nketia is a member of Bodman’s High Net Worth Practice Group.
+Evangeline Nketia is a member of Bodman’s High Net Worth and Exempt Organizations and Impact Investing Practice Groups.
 She represents individual clients in connection with estate planning and related tax matters and the administration of complex trusts and estates.

 Before becoming an associate attorney, Ms. Nketia worked with Bodman as a summer associate, gaining exposure to a broad range of legal issues and clients in both established and emerging industries.
 While a Bodman summer associate she was selected for a secondment assignment with the legal department of global pharmaceutical manufacturer Eli Lilly and Company where she was exposed to a variety of corporate and securities law matters.